ionic-team/vscode-ionic/roadmap.md

 - (docs) Record video of previewing in editor
 - (docs) Video of splash screen and icon assets

-# Large Feature Requests

-- (feat) Debugger for iOS (add breakpoints, inspection etc)
-- (feat) Build to ipa/apk/aab option - select options for keystore/password etc
-- (feat) info.plist editing
-- (feat) Tool to capture plugins, cap community and paid plugins, evaluate (rank on archived, stars etc) and capture in json.
-Then use as part of an option to install known good plugins
-- (feat) Twitter to RSS feed - pull news into plugin ??

 # Support For NX